-With its Mediterranean climate Syria is a natural home to the olive tree.
+With its Mediterranean climate Syria is a natural home to the olive tree (read about the history of the olive tree here).
 It is ranked 5th in the world in production of olive oil, behind Spain, Italy, Greece and Tunisia, with a share of 4.6% of world production.

 This makes the olive sector one of the most important areas of agricultural production in Syria.
 Average annual production of olive fruits is around 880 tons of which 15 – 18 per cent is used for table olives and pickling; the rest is used to extract oil.
 This gives approximately 175 thousand tons of olive oil each year.

 The environmental damage caused by olive oil production has been known since antiquity when the Roman author Varro observed that where water flowed from the olive oil presses to the ground the earth became barren.
 This is one historical legacy that Syria is working to eliminate.

 In the southern olive groves of Dara’a the Massalme brothers’ olive mill is whirring away.
 Sacks of olives are lugged into the warehouse and tracked up a belt to be washed.
 They then go through a decanter processing system which uses water and centrifugal forces to extract the oil leaving pomace – the solid residue- and dirty water.

 At the other end of the machinery a tap spills out fluorescent yellow olive oil to be decanted into tins and taken to market.